-Work in the lab currently centers around bees and wasps within the Aculeata (the stinging Hymenoptera, which includes ants, bees, and wasps).
+Work in the Murray and Bossert lab currently centers around bees and wasps within the Aculeata (the stinging Hymenoptera, which includes ants, bees, and wasps).
 Many higher-level relationships among aculeates are still uncertain.
 We work with phylogenies and other phylogenetic comparative methods in order to study patterns of evolution.
 Our expertise includes phylogenomics, taxonomy, museum curation, molecular dating, diversification, historical biogeography, and comparative analyses.
 The lab is in the exciting stage of being newly established and building personnel and resources, and we welcome candidates who will contribute to a diverse laboratory environment.

 people